Allophanic Soils [L]

 Soil orders are divided into soil groups based on variation in factors such as drainage status, parent material, chemical and physical properties:

-- Perch-Gley Allophanic Soil — periodic wetness caused by a perched water table
+- [LP] Perch-Gley Allophanic Soils — periodic wetness caused by a perched water table

-- Gley Allophanic Soil — periodic wetness caused by a groundwater table
+- [LG] Gley Allophanic Soils — periodic wetness caused by a groundwater table

-- Impeded Allophanic Soil — have a hard layer that impedes roots and water
+- [LI] Impeded Allophanic Soils — have a hard layer that impedes roots and water

 - [LO] Orthic Allophanic Soils — other Allophanic Soils